Tkunl/hash-worker/README.md

 ## Introduce

-Hash-worker is a library for quickly calculating file hashes.
-It leverages WebWorkers for parallel computation based on hash-wasm, accelerating the speed of calculation when processing file chunks.
-Hash-worker supports two algorithms for hash calculation: md5 and crc32.
+**Hash-worker** is a library for fast calculation of file hashes.
+It is based on `hash-wasm` and utilizes `WebWorkers` for parallel computation, which speeds up computation when processing file blocks.
+Hash-worker supports two hash computation algorithms: `MD5` and `CRC32`.

 > [!WARNING]
-> The merkleHash calculated using Hash-worker is derived from computing the MerkleTree based on the hashes of file chunks, resulting in the rootHash, rather than the hash of the file itself.
+> The merkleHash computed by the Hash-worker is the root hash of a MerkleTree constructed based on file block hashes.
+Note that this is not directly equivalent to a hash of the file itself.

 ## Install